To the Roman peasant, the world around simply abounds with gods, spirits and omens. A multitude of festivals were held to appease the gods.

 The fact however that the Roman emperor should take interest in this sect proves that by this time the Christians no longer merely represented an obscure little sect.

-Though with this separation form Judaism, Christianity emerged as a largely unknown religion to the Roman authorities.
+Though with this separation from Judaism, Christianity emerged as a largely unknown religion to the Roman authorities.
 And Roman ignorance of this new cult bred suspicion.
-Rumours were abound about secretive Christian rituals; rumours of child sacrifice, incest and cannibalism.
+Rumors abounded about secretive Christian rituals; rumors of child sacrifice, incest and cannibalism.